 In this singular post on darts, I want to give my opinion on whether darts is a sport or just a game.
-From my 5-part guide series on darts for beginners, it is pretty obvious that I regard darts as a sport.
-But I can understand why some people are still sceptical about this.
+Right off the bat, I do regard darts as more of a sport than a game.
+But I do understand, and even agree to a certain extent, on why some people think otherwise.

 Professional darts is still increasing in popularity to date.
 The PDC World Darts Championship is the biggest annual darts tournament in the world, with a recent prize pool of £1.8 million that is still increasing substantially.
 And of course, who can forget about the Unibet Premier League Darts?
 This competition is still being broadcasted on sports TV regularly even in Singapore, and I got my inspiration to play darts from watching this competition.

-There is no heated debate about whether darts is a sport or not, and at least the debate is not as meaningless as condemning people who like pineapple on pizza to hell.
-But sports institutions do have varying opinions on this.
+Sports institutions do have varying opinions on this topic.
 Sport England recognises darts as a sport but the British Universities and Colleges Sport (BUCS) does not.
 And inevitably, the Athletic Union in University of Manchester does not recognise darts as a sport society too.
 This does matter to some extent because the darts society cannot approach the Athletic Union for funding.

 What is a sport?